Ziqian-Huang0607/Profile-Pilot/README.md

 ## Contribution

 This project was built to serve the community, if you have any ideas and improvements you can submit a PR or a issue!
-I would like to hear from the community!
+I would love to hear from the community!
 Thanks!